nahzm/sql_data_warehouse_project/README.md

-==welcome to the # sql_data_warehouse_project *** Reporsitor
----
+# SQL Data Warehouse Project

-this project demonstrates data warehouse and analytics solutions, from bulding warehouse to generating actionable insihgt design as a portfolio project highlightindustry best practice in data engineering and analytics.
+This project demonstrates an end-to-end data warehouse and analytics solution—from building a modern SQL Server data warehouse to generating actionable business insights.

+It is designed as a portfolio project that showcases industry best practices in data engineering and analytics.

---
-== PROJECT REQUIRMENT
+## Project Requirements

+### Building the Data Warehouse (Data Engineering)

+**Objective:**
-==BULDING THE DATA WAREHOUSE(data engineering) ==OBJECTIV: develope a modern data warehouse using SQL sever, to consolidate sales data, enable analytical reporting and inforsed decition making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, support analytical reporting, and enable informed decision-making.

----
-==SPECIFICATION:
+**Specifications:**

-DATA SOURCE: import data from source system (EPR and CRM) provided as CSV file DATA QUALITY: clean and resolve data quality issues prior to analysis
+- **Data sources:** Import data from ERP and CRM source systems provided as CSV files.
+- **Data quality:** Clean, validate, and resolve data-quality issues before analysis.
-INTEGRATION: combine both into a single user friendly data model desighn for analytical queries
+- **Integration:** Combine the source data into a single, user-friendly data model for analytical queries.
-SCOPE: focus on latest data only, historization of data is not required
+- **Scope:** Focus on the latest available data; historical tracking is not required.
-DOCUMENTATION: provide clear documentation on th data model to suppoort both business stakeholders and analytics teams
+- **Documentation:** Provide clear data-model documentation for both business stakeholders and analytics teams.

----
-==BI analytics & reporting (Data analytics) ==OBJECTIVES:
+### BI Analytics and Reporting (Data Analytics)

+**Objective:**
-   Develope SQL based analytisc to deliver detailed insights into:
+Develop SQL-based analytics that deliver detailed insights into:

--Customer Behavior
+- Customer behavior
--Product performance
+- Product performance
--Sales Trends
---
+- Sales trends

-these insights empower stakeholders with key business metrics, anabling strategic decision-making.
+These insights provide stakeholders with key business metrics and support strategic decision-making.

+## License

-==LICENSE: Thia project waas licensed under the (MIT licensed) your free to use, modify and share this projrct with proper attributtion
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.